Skip to main contentAccessibility Statement

 A: IIE has been conducting the current survey on study abroad flows since 1985/86.
 IIE surveys U.S. colleges and universities, and the study abroad survey counts only those students who are reported by their accredited U.S. institution of higher education after they returned from their study abroad experience.
 These have traditionally been students who receive academic credit for their study abroad.

-Beginning in 2013, the Open Doors data on study abroad has included students who are enrolled in U.S. colleges and universities and go abroad for non-credit educational experiences including volunteering and service learning.
-Students who travel and take courses abroad that are not tracked by their home institution are not reported in Open Doors, nor are students who are enrolled overseas for full degrees from non-U.S. institutions.
+Beginning in 2013, the Open Doors data on study abroad has included an additional section on students who are enrolled in U.S. colleges and universities and go abroad for non-credit educational experiences, including research, work, internships, volunteering, and service learning.

 Q: How can I find information on students who study outside of the United States for a full degree?